hawtio/website/src/docs/get-started.md

       <a class="btn btn-primary" href="https://oss.sonatype.org/content/repositories/public/io/hawt/sample/2.0.2/sample-2.0.2.war">Download sample.war</a>
     </p>
     <p>
-      A hawtio web application which comes with some <a href="http://activemq.apache.org/">Apache ActiveMQ</a> and
+      A Hawtio web application which comes with some <a href="http://activemq.apache.org/">Apache ActiveMQ</a> and
       <a href="http://camel.apache.org/">Apache Camel</a> to play with.
     </p>
   </div>